MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 Groups are containers that allow you to organize Assessments and share common information and workflow tasks between Assessments that have the same or related customer-managed controls.

 You can group Assessments in a way that is logical to you, such as by year, standard, service, or based on your organization's teams, divisions, or geographies.
-Below are two examples of groups:
+Below are examples of two groups and their underlying Assessments:

 - **FFIEC IS Assessments 2020**
   - Office 365 + FFIEC IS